-Our well-known program – over three decades old – is one of the strongest cross-cultural study programs in the country.
-It is part of what makes EMU a Christian university like no other.
+Our well-known program – which has been part of the core required curriculum for more than 30 years – is one of the strongest cross-cultural study programs in the country.

 Go global, or stay in North America

 Cross-cultural study is cherished by the alumni of EMU.
-As a requirement for earning a bachelor’s degree at EMU, the “cross-cultural” is a common experience that distinguishes EMU grads and makes them particularly proud of their time at EMU.
-Most students are immersed in another culture for a whole semester, usually in Africa, Asia, Latin America or the Middle East.
+Since the “cross-cultural” is a requirement for earning a bachelor’s degree at EMU, it has become a common experience that distinguishes EMU grads and makes them particularly proud of their time at EMU.
+Most students decide to become immersed in another culture for a whole semester, usually in Africa, Asia, Latin America or the Middle East.

-Three-week summer cross-culturals can be just as transformative as a semester abroad.
+A three-week summer cross-cultural can be an incredibly transformative experience.
 We still encourage most students to do a full semester overseas in another culture, but a summer program can truly begin your journey into cross-cultural understanding.

 But some students opt for a three-week summer experience exploring places like Quebec, Eastern Europe, or the U.S.-Mexico border region.
 Others live and learn in North America, often based at EMU’s Washington (D.C.)
 Community Scholars’ Center, our thriving internship program.